IFC Standard Operating Procedures (SOP)

 This award recognizes campus-based professionals working in fraternity/sorority life providing exceptional support to an Interfraternity Council in a manner that contributes to overall Council excellence, enhances peer-governance among students, exemplifies interfraternal values and models effective partnerships.

-• Spencer Laiben University of Mississippi
+• Cody Sallee University of Missouri

 Please direct any questions about the awards process and the development of this program to awards@nicfraternity.org.